timo/zasim/docs/overview.rst

 Each of those parts, called `visitors` contributes piece of code to the `StepFunc` object.
 There are a few different categories which are later put together in a template.
-There's one template for python code and one for C code.
+There's one template for C code and one for python code.

 .. sourcecode:: c

+    // C code template
     {localvars} // usually variable declarations for neighbourhood cells
                 // and computation
     {loop_begin} // normally one or two nested loops